PASSAGE11

 .

 ‘Peter Peter’, calls the mynah in the evening.
 He has the thought that his friend’s name is important.
-The thought occurs that one of them may have contributed the title to a recent furniture catalogue.
+The thought occurs that one of them may have contributed the title to a recent garden catalogue.
 Neither of these is called home.

 .